 Hi!
 I’m Luis Villa.
-I’m a lawyer and programmer, and currently the Senior Director of Community Engagement at the Wikimedia Foundation.
-I help open innovators and creators do their thing.
+I’m a lawyer and programmer, focused on helping open innovators and creators do their thing.

 My blog, discussing a mix of tech, open source/culture, law, and my personal life.

 Pictures I’ve taken of my life and travels.

 Talks I’ve given on software, law, and open communities.

 I have served on the board of directors of the Open Source Initiative, and as an Invited Expert on the Patents and Standards Interest Group at the World Wide Web Consortium.